 The Horticulture compound houses classrooms, offices, a greenhouse, an equipment storage building, outdoor horticulture and turfgrass classrooms, and fields for design training.
 The bond package supported constructing a new head house (a work center for greenhouse operations) and a small engine repair shop to accommodate classes for this in-demand area.

 Cato III building houses Student Life, a student lounge, auditorium, a multipurpose room, a landscape design studio, and a self-checkout food and snacks retail spot on the ground floor.
 The first floor provides classrooms, a security office, a family restroom, study spaces, and the Patty and Bill Gorelick Art Gallery.
 The College and Career Readiness Registration Center, classrooms, and faculty offices or workstations are on the second floor, along with a second family restroom and a quiet room available for reservation.
 The top floor of Cato III houses the Library, ASL Interpreter Education labs, offices and classrooms, a conference room, the Business Administration Division, and Campus Administration.
 The Rodgers amphitheater offers an outdoor study space and a venue for theater, music, and classes.
 Landscape design projects, some designed by students, enhance several areas of the campus.

 Public transportation is provided to Cato Campus by the Charlotte Area Transportation Service (CATS).
 Route 3 (east/west) and Route 29 (north/south) run regularly Monday through Saturday.
 Pick-up and drop-off stops are on the Cato Campus near the Cato III building.

-Campus Officer, Cato Campus
+Executive Director of Campus Affairs, Cato Campus